Sainya-Rakshatam-Submission/secure-login/README.md

 [Click here for the video explanation](https://youtu.be/6iw5sA89gMo)

 ### 4. Migrate the sql queries to the database
-Now in console type the following command
+Now in console run the following command
 ```console
 python manage.py migrate
 ```
 ### 5. Create a superuser for the site
-To create a superuser for the site type the following command in the sole
+To create a superuser for the site run the following commands line by line in the sole
 ```console
 python manage.py createsuperuser
 ```
 after running the command provide the necessary details it asks

 ### 6. Compress the static files
-To compress the static files then type the following command in the console
+To compress the static files then run the following command in the console
 ```console
 python manage.py collectcompress
 ```